Friday, 31 August 2012

 Your freedom versus my freedom

-In one of those Twitter exchanges, someone advocated the freedom of worship and religion which is all fine and well in the places of assembly where such adherents decide to congregate, the London Underground is however a public space and it is illegal to preach in such an environment without a licence because it disturbs the peace and the people’s right to be free of such influence is infringed upon by another exercising their supposed rights.
+In one of those Twitter exchanges, someone advocated the freedom of worship and religion which is all fine and well in the places of assembly where such adherents decide to congregate, the London Underground is, however, a public space and it is illegal to preach in such an environment without a licence because it disturbs the peace and the people’s right to be free of such influence is infringed upon by another exercising their supposed rights.

 Interestingly, I observed on my way to church this morning that the tube driver was a Sikh.
-We are to find ways to co-exist with practitioners of other religions and no matter how compelling the Great Commission we have to be more intelligent and innovative about how we share the good news without daring the law to put us in uncomfortable situations.
+We are to find ways to co-exist with practitioners of other religions and no matter how compelling the Great Commission we must be more intelligent and innovative about how we share the good news without daring the law to put us in uncomfortable situations.

-Much of what can be tolerated in many very religious countries will not necessarily find the law so sympathetic if any of the passengers had decided to call the London Transport Police to report a breach of the peace.
+Much of what can be tolerated in many religious countries will not necessarily find the law so sympathetic if any of the passengers had decided to call the London Transport Police to report a breach of the peace.

-Saturday 25 August 2012
+Saturday, 25 August 2012

 Social Media: Education is Always Better than Sanction